deniz-123/Pathfinding-Implementations/README.md

 # Version : 1.0.6
 Fixed bugs for dfs and bfs while finding a path for maze Added Greedy Best First Search algorithm

+# Date : 9/12/2020
+# Version : 1.0.6
+Fixed bugs for gbfs
+Added Hunt and Kill and Kruskal's algorithms for maze creation